Public Safety Building

 The Public Safety Building will also contain a fire station to serve the growing Mission Bay neighborhood, enhancing its response capability.

 Budget and schedule

 ESER 2010 funds the design and construction of the Public Safety Building.
 The total project budget, including development and construction costs, is $243 million.
-Construction began in October of 2011 and substantial completion was achieved in March 2015, with a move-in expected for April 2015.
+Construction began in October of 2011 and substantial completion was achieved in March 2015, and the client department occupied the building in April 2015.

 Latest Public Safety Building construction photos - May 2014

 Public Safety Building construction tour - May 2013

 Public Safety Building Topping Out Ceremony - April 18, 2013

 SF Arts Commission Civic Design Phase 3 Presentation - May 21, 2012